Standard deviation

-In statistics, the standard deviation is a measure of the amount of variation of the values of a variable about its mean.
-A low standard deviation indicates that the values tend to be close to the mean (also called the expected value) of the set, while a high standard deviation indicates that the values are spread out over a wider range.
-The standard deviation is commonly used in the determination of what constitutes an outlier and what does not.
-Standard deviation may be abbreviated SD or std dev, and is most commonly represented in mathematical texts and equations by the lowercase Greek letter σ (sigma), for the population standard deviation, or the Latin letter s, for the sample standard deviation.
+In statistics, the standard deviation is a measure of the amount of variation of the values of a variable about its (arithmetic) average.
+A low standard deviation indicates that the values of a set tend to be close to their average, while a high standard deviation indicates that the values are spread out over a wider range.
+Standard deviation may be abbreviated SD or std dev, and is most commonly represented in mathematical texts and equations by the lowercase Greek letter σ (sigma).

+In the case of a normal distribution (as typified by the symmetrical bell-shaped curve), approximately 68.3% of all values fall within one standard deviation of the average, 95.4% within two standard deviations, and 99.7% within three.

-The standard deviation of a random variable, sample, statistical population, data set, or probability distribution is the square root of its variance.
-(For a finite population, variance is the average of the squared deviations from the mean.)
+The standard deviation of a random variable, sample, statistical population, data set or probability distribution is the square root of its variance (the variance being the average of the squared deviations from the mean).
 A useful property of the standard deviation is that, unlike the variance, it is expressed in the same unit as the data.
 Standard deviation can also be used to calculate standard error for a finite sample, and to determine statistical significance.

 When only a sample of data from a population is available, the term standard deviation of the sample or sample standard deviation can refer to either the above-mentioned quantity as applied to those data, or to a modified quantity that is an unbiased estimate of the population standard deviation (the standard deviation of the entire population).